fsharp/fsharp.github.io/_posts/2013-07-09-group-remit.md

 The group aims to facilitate the development of new F# development experiences through “hosting” F# (whether client-side as an API, server-side or other variations).

-### Incubation Space

-The group manages  and facilitates the [F# Community Incubation Space](http://github.com/fsprojects) as an incubation space for F# community projects.

 ### Documentation

 The group commits to